-If you’ve been doing business in the online world for a while, you’re probably familiar with the term “SEO.”
+If you’ve been doing business in the online world for a while, you’re probably familiar with the terms “SEO” and “SEO specialist.”

 What does SEO stand for?
 SEO, or Search Engine Optimization, put simply, means that you look for ways to optimize your website so that you have a better chance of showing up in searches.
 How important is SEO?
 Well, according to Search Engine Journal, the answer is “more than last year.”

 As with many things that you “should” be doing in your business, it’s easy for SEO activities to fall down the list.
-It’s another set of tasks you need taken care of and you’re already busy.
+It’s another set of tasks you need to be taken care of and you’re already busy.

 Besides that, SEO can be complex.
-It’s always suggested that you enlist the help of an SEO analyst or SEO specialist to ensure that it is done well.
+This is where you can enlist the help of an SEO analyst or SEO specialist to ensure that it is done well.
 The online environment and how SEO works changes frequently.
 People who go down a rabbit hole of chasing Google’s algorithm changes are operating from an outdated mindset.

 With that being said, an SEO consultant or specialist is an important hire to make, but they will be very busy.
 To that end, a virtual assistant can provide invaluable help so that your SEO strategy is kept up-to-date.

-Remember that your virtual assistant is not a professional SEO consultant themselves.
+Remember that your virtual assistant is not a professional SEO specialist themselves.
 Understanding the role differences and what virtual assistants can help with is vital.
 This will give you the best possible results.